-Using Social Media at Work:

-Refrain from using social media while on work time or on equipment we provide, unless it is work-related as authorized by your manager.
+Using Social Media at Work: Refrain from using social media while on work time unless it is work-related as authorized by your manager.
 Do not use SouthCoast email addresses to register on social networks, blogs or other online tools utilized for personal use.

-Libel and Harassment: SouthCoast Health prohibits the use of social media to post or display inappropriate comments about coworkers, supervisors and/or the employer.
-Posting of comments that are vulgar, obscene, threatening, intimidating, and harassing are unacceptable and prohibited.
-This includes comments against SouthCoast Health's workplace policies which forbids discrimination, harassment, or hostility on the account of age, race, religion, sex, gender identify, sexual orientation, pregnancy, ethnicity, nationality, disability, or other legally protected class, status or characteristic.
+Libel and Harassment: SouthCoast Health prohibits the use of social media to post or display comments that are deliberately and knowingly false, egregiously offensive, obscene, threatening, intimidating, or harassing are unacceptable and prohibited.
+This includes comments that violate SouthCoast Health's workplace policies which forbid discrimination, harassment, or hostility on the account of age, race, religion, sex, sexual orientation, gender identity, ethnicity, nationality, disability, or other legally protected class, status or characteristic.

 Copyright Issues: The CEO must approve any website, blog, chat room, video sharing site, bulletin board, or other social media that promotes SouthCoast Health.
 No employee may incorporate SouthCoast Health's logo or other intellectual property in a website, blog, chat room, video-sharing site, bulletin board or other social media without SouthCoast Health's written permission.
-Failure to observe copyright or license agreements will result in disciplinary action, up to and including termination.
+Failure to observe copyright or license agreements will result in disciplinary action from SouthCoast.

-Violations: The above are examples of infractions and are not inclusive of all violations of this policy.
+Violations: The above are examples of infractions and violations of this policy will be determined based on all of the relevant facts of the particular situation.
 Obey the law and ethical rules.
 Do not post any information or engage in any online activity that violates applicable local, state or federal laws, or professional rules of conduct.
-Breach of this policy may result in disciplinary action up to and including termination of employment based on the infraction, frequency and degree of infraction.
+Breach of this policy may result in disciplinary action up to and including termination of employment based on the infraction, frequency, and degree of infraction.